Faraja17/qr-challenge/README.md

 ## Acknowledgments

 I'd like to acknowledge my son and mentor [DeForestt Thompson](https://github.com/DeForestt).
 His steadfast support and encouragement keeps me motivated!
+Thaks for forcing me to use the command line, Son <3 <3 <3.